canalcache/canal/results/README.md

-Results files are stored as appear in the paper
+Compressed file for Result files as appear in the paper